microsoft/atlas-design/site/src/components/breadcrumbs.md

 ## Representing the current location

-Note that the final item is omitted in the default example.
+Note that the final item representing the current page is omitted in the default example.
 If for some reason it must be included add `.breadcrumb-slashless` to the final item and wrap it into `span` instead of an `anchor` tag.

 ```html
 <nav>